International Corporate Governance Secretariat Manager

-QNB Group, the biggest bank in Qatar, and a leading financial institution in the Middle East and Africa, is looking to hire a International Corporate Governance Secretariat Manager, to meet the requirements of the expansion of its office in QNB - Qatar//Doha.
+QNB Group, the largest Financial Institution in the Middle East and Africa are looking to hire a International Corporate Governance Secretariat Manager, to meet the expansion needs of our office in QNB - Qatar//Doha.

 The incumbent will be responsible for providing a focal point for communication with the Nominee Directors that represent QNB on the Board of Directors (BOD) of subsidiaries, associates and affiliates, and will occupy a key role in the administration of critical corporate matters including corporate governance issues, mergers & acquisitions and other corporate activities.
 The incumbent will be responsible for ensuring the effective running of the activities of the Corporate Secretariat through maintaining accurate and sufficient documentation to meet legal requirements, and to enable QNB's representatives to execute decisions at the BOD level of subsidiaries/affiliates.
 The incumbent may represent QNB in dealings with outside parties.